 Hybrid Learning Set to Be Norm at Wittenborg in New Academic Year

-Hybrid learning – a mix of online and classroom sessions – will become the new norm in the coming academic year and Wittenborg University of Applied Sciences plans to excel in it.
+Hybrid learning – a mix of online and classroom sessions – will become the new norm in the coming academic year and WUAS plans to excel in it.
 This was the message from Wittenborg President Peter Birdsall to staff as they prepare to continue delivering quality education to new and current students despite the looming presence of COVID-19 around the world.

 While Birdsall would normally deliver his message during the annual general staff meeting just before classes commence at the start of a new academic year, this time it was done via email.
 The annual teachers meeting did, however, continue in a semblance of normality with many teachers attending in person – while observing the national corona regulations – while others tuned in from remote locations.